EduID-Mobile/ldap-oidc-provider/README.md

 Step 1 is required for SSL termination.

-Step 2 hands the requests to nodejs.
+Step 2 hands the requests to node.